frederikhandberg0709/blop-social-media/README.md

 - **Edit comments and replies:** Implement functionality to edit comments and replies similar to how it works for editing posts.

+- **Fixing the hashtag bug:** When inserting a hashtag, it currently causes a line break.
+It should be possible to add multiple hashtags on the same line.
+This problem most likely has got something to do with my function called `parseTextWithEnhancements`.

 ## Lessons Learned

 - **Authentication Approach**: This project uses Next Auth, but I will be using Better Auth for future projects.
 Next Auth intentionally complicates email/username and password authentication by making poor documentation to encourage OAuth adoption.

+- **React Query**: I learned why it's very valuable to use a querying and mutations library such as React (Tanstack) Query that makes state management and refetching so much easier, instead of manually having to do it all with `useEffect`.

 ## Getting Started